Pl0p/Modular_Synth/Readme.md

 # Welcome here =)

 Here you can find all the resources I use to build my modules.
-You will also find my modules, their Kikad files, their schematics as well as my sources of inspiration and pictures/videos of the prototypes and finished modules
+You will also find my modules, their Kicad files, their schematics as well as my sources of inspiration and pictures/videos of the prototypes and finished modules

 You will also find